Conducting: Cueing

 The indication of entries, when a performer or section should begin playing (perhaps after a long period of rests), is called "cueing".
 A cue must forecast with certainty the exact moment of the coming ictus, so that all the players or singers affected by the cue can begin playing simultaneously.
 Cueing is most important for cases where a performer or section has not been playing for a lengthy time.
 Cueing is also helpful in the case of a pedal point with string players, when a section has been playing the pedal point for a lengthy period; a cue is important to indicate when they should change to a new note.
 Cueing is achieved by "engaging" the players before their entry (by looking at them) and executing a clear preparation gesture, often directed toward the specific players.
 An inhalation, which may or may not be an audible "sniff" from the conductor, is a common element in the cueing technique of some conductors.
 Mere eye contact or a look in the general direction of the players may be sufficient in many instances, as when more than one section of the ensemble enters at the same time.
 Larger musical events may warrant the use of a larger or more emphatic cue designed to encourage emotion and energy.

-In regards to conducting technique, conductors should be careful to avoid performing a Crossley Bounce, a term that refers to a habitual “bounce” as a director cues in a section.
-This is considered poor form and should be avoided by conductors.